joseph-flinn/site/data/posts/0062-innovation-and-portfolio-management.md

 hiring people with intuition in their fields rather than designing and implementing a portfolio management system for the entire organization to use for all projects.

-Cooper defined an effective new product development process with his Stage-Gate &reg; system (p.95).
+Cooper defined an effective new product development process with his Stage-Gate® [1] system (p.95).
 The product development process is broken down into five phases.
 Each phase has a review and approval gate before the product can progress onto the next phase.
 All of the work in prior phase must be completed across multiple categories to be approved to continue.